medizininformatik-initiative/fts-next/docs/cd-agent/bundle-sender.md

 ## Configuration Structure

-The `cohortSelector` section allows different implementations to be used for selecting the transfer cohort, at the moment there is only one implementation available out-of-the-box:
+The `bundleSender` section allows different implementations to be used for sending processed bundles, at the moment there is only one implementation available out-of-the-box:
 `researchDomainAgent`.

 ```yaml